-Employees who successfully complete a roulette course will receive a premium of fifty cents (50¢) per hour during the training period as described in Clause 12.2(d), the premium will increase to one dollar (\$1) per hour thereafter.
+Employees who successfully complete a roulette course receive a premium of 50¢ per hour during the training period as described in Clause 12.3(d), the premium will increase to \$1 per hour thereafter.
 The premium only applies for shifts on which roulette is dealt.

-Employees who successfully complete a table poker course will receive a premium of twenty-five cents (25c) per hour during the training period as described in Clause 12.2(d), the premium will increase to fifty cents (50c) per hour thereafter.
+Employees who successfully complete a table poker course will receive a premium of 25¢ per hour during the training period as described in Clause 12.3(d), the premium will increase to 50¢ per hour thereafter.
 The premium only applies for shifts on which poker is dealt.

-Employees who hold a supervisory position will receive a premium of two dollars above their current rate of pay in the department they are supervising.
+Employees who hold a supervisory position will receive a premium of \$2 above their current rate of pay in the department they are supervising.
 The premium only applies for shifts on which they supervise.